defenseunicorns/leapfrogai/README.md

 ``` shell
 REG_PORT=5001 LOCAL_VERSION=dev make build-cpu    # api, llama-cpp-python, text-embeddings, whisper
 ```

-Some containers do not support arm64 and therefore have their architecture specifiers hardcoded to amd64 (as of the of this writing, this is only Supabase: [issue](https://github.com/bitnami/charts/issues/22085))
+**OR**

+You can build components individually using the following `Make` targets, just like in the Linux section except ensuring to prepend the env vars detailed above.

-Once the packages are created, you can deploy either a CPU or GPU-enabled deployment via one of the UDS bundles:
+### Once the packages are created, you can deploy either a CPU or GPU-enabled deployment via one of the UDS bundles (macOS only supports cpu):

 #### CPU